 Proper Ice Machine Installation

 Where you install your ice machine also determines how hard it works.
 This is something that you need to consider before your ice machine installation.
-Optimally, you want your ice machine in a room between 45 and 90 degrees Fahrenheit with plenty of extra space.
+Optimally, you want your high volume ice machine in a room between 45 and 90 degrees Fahrenheit with plenty of extra space.